storybookjs/vs-code-plugin/README.md

 If you're used to starting up your Storybook from the CLI with additional arguments, Aesop won't impede your workflow — it understands Node processes, and will happily retrieve your running Storybook.

 ## Requirements
-Aesop's production build currently only depends on ps-node.
+Aesop only depends on the ps-node library.
 This is used to simplify certain lookup functions while accessing running Node processes, but will likely be removed in a future version to make Aesop dependency-free.

+If your system does not support Netstat...

 ## Extension Settings
 Because Aesop is lightweight, it is also minimal config.
 It contributes one hotkey command chord to activate: CTRL / CMD K + A